dinh2644/spellchecker/README.md

 # Spellchecker w/ Trie Data Structure

 This project is a spellchecker application that utilizes a Trie data structure, developed with Flask and React.
-The spellchecker is designed to provide accurate and efficient spelling suggestions for input text, making it a valuable tool for proofreading and enhancing the quality of written content.
+The spellchecker is designed to return back misspelled words from an input text, making it a valuable tool for proofreading and enhancing the quality of written content.

 ## Features